Jabbol/DBM-Projects/Ticket System/README.md

   _This will set the channel that ticket creations, deletions and updates will be logged to._
   `setticketlog <#channel-name>`, `settlog <#channel-name>`
 - **Setting the Post-Ticket Log File Log** (Only for users with "MANAGE_GUILD" permissions)
   _This sets which channel that closed ticket logs are sent to.
-This channel should be private, as it could contain personal information of the user.
-If the parameter is blank, it will disable this feature._
+This channel should be private, as it could contain personal information of the user._
-  `setticketfilelog`, `settfilelog`, `setticketfilelog <#channel-name>`, `settfilelog <#channel-name>`
+  `setticketfilelog <#channel-name>`, `settfilelog <#channel-name>`
 - **Setting the Ticket Manager Role** (Only for users with "MANAGE_GUILD" permissions)
   _This command sets the role that will act as a manager and oversee the support role._
   `setticketmanager <Role Name>`, `settmanager <Role Name>`